hardik1408/hardik1408.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hey, this is Hardik!
 Welcome to my website.
-I am currently pursuing a Bachelor of Technology in Electrical Engineering with minor in Machine Learning from the Indian Institute of Technology, Kanpur .
+I am currently pursuing a Bachelor of Technology in Electrical Engineering with minor in Machine Learning from the Indian Institute of Technology, Kanpur.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+I am deeply interested in Natural Language Processing, Reinforcement Learning and its application in Language Models.
+I am currently working with [Prof. Sayak Ray Chowdhury](https://sites.google.com/view/sayakraychowdhury/home) on Vision Language Models (VLMs).
+I have previously worked with [Prof. Soumya Dutta](https://soumyadutta-cse.github.io/research/) on Autoendcoders and Diffusion Models.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Apart from academics, I love buidling stuff and I am quite active in the open source community, having contributions in various open source projects.
+I also enjoy music and football and I am a big fan of FC Barcelona.